socialize/loopy-ios/sources/getting_help.txt

 .. container:: block-padded

-    If you have any questions, issues, bugs or feature requests for the SDK feel free to log them into our customer support system at:
+    If you have any questions, issues, bugs or feature requests for the Library feel free to log them into our customer support system at:

     |gesat|